limbo666/nodelight_lua/README.md

 # nodelight lua
+#*UPDATE: The app is no more avaialble on google paly store and the service is no longer maintaned by original creator.

 This script is a lua port of original arduino code for nodelight application Nodelight is an android application with four output controls.
 It communicates with end devices using a free service (requires registration).